Your website copy is a lot more important than you realize.

 Ask yourself the following questions every time you go write web pages:

-- Who is the average user visiting this page?
+- Who is the average person visiting this page?

 - Why do they need the product?